KierenPH/KierenPH/README.md

 ### My Projects
 #### Complete Projects:
 Alexa Fruit Machine - An alexa skill that operates like a slot machine with an online synced leaderboard accessable by the skill!
 [Click Here](https://github.com/KierenPH/Alexa-fruit-machine)
+Python Casino - A sample login GUI system that encrypts and uses your email for two factor authentication.
 #### WIP Projects:
 Ascella - An all in one discord bot coded in JS in a team, come check us out at https://ascella.dev (Site is WIP)
-Python Casino - A GUI casino written in Python using the pygame library
+Notify - A-Level NEA project that serves notifications to windows and mobile devices.

 Is there anything else you think I should work on?
 Let me know by email at hello@kieren.uk!